nax3t/yelp-camp-refactored/readme.md

         <% if (currentUser && currentUser._id.equals(comment.author.id)) { %>
 ```

-- In the above part of the code, we are dealing with showing the existing comments
+- In the above part of the code, we are dealing with showing the existing comments.
-- First, we check if the campground has any comments - if it doesn't, we make our page say: `No comments yet`
+- First, we check if the campground has any comments - if it doesn't, we make our page say: `No comments yet`.
-- After, we write a forEach loop similar to the one that we've had before, to print all the comments
+- After, we write a forEach loop similar to the one that we've had before, to print all the comments.
-- We also add some small details, like changing the user icon color if the current user owns a particular comment
+- We also add some small details, like changing the user icon color if the current user owns a particular comment.
-- If you haven't still implemented Moment.js in your code, please see [Ian's tutorial on how to implement it.](http://slides.com/nax3t/yelpcamp-refactor-moment#/)
+- If you haven't still implemented Moment.js in your code, please see [Ian's tutorial on how to implement it.](http://slides.com/nax3t/yelpcamp-refactor-moment#/).

 ```
 <!--Edit button used for collapsing the edit comment form-->